Let's talk ABM best practices.

 The days of “spray-and-pray” marketing are over.
 Targeted account-based marketing (ABM) is increasingly the standard for B2B marketing.
 That’s good for customers, who are more likely to be contacted about solutions they actually need.

-That doesn’t mean implementing an ABM program is easy.
+However, implementing an ABM program can be challenging.
 You need to ensure your sales and marketing teams are aligned, pick the right marketing channels, craft personalized messaging that resonates, and choose the right ABM software.

 In this article, I’ll discuss a series of ABM best practices to help you mitigate risks and boost your odds of building a successful ABM program.